marlonbarrios/comp_viz_ml5/README.md

 [Back to Portfolio](https://marlonbarrios.github.io/)

-This is a colletion of projects and experiments combining Augmented Reality (AR/XR) and Machine Learning in the browser using the following JavaScript libraries and resources for graphic rendering and the detection and tracking of motion, image, hands,  facemesh mapping, gesture recornition and more.
+This is a colletion of projects and experiments combining Augmented Reality (AR/XR) and Machine Learning for graphic rendering and  detection and tracking of motion, image, hands, facemesh mapping, gesture recornition and more.
+All projects are coded in JavaScript and play in modern browsers using the following JS libraries:

 [Ml5.js](https://ml5js.org/)